g-leech/argmin-gravitas/_posts/2024-03-16-whats-stopping-you.markdown

 <br>

-You cannot allow other people to decide what you want from life.
-This is the most likely single thing to ruin your life.
-Doing the wrong thing reduces your effective lifespan by 40 years: your career
+_You cannot allow other people to decide what you want from life._ This is the most likely single thing to ruin your life.
+Doing the wrong thing reduces your effective lifespan by 40 years: i.e. the length of your career.
+If excellence was a chemical substance it would be banned in every country and limited to extremely well-ventilated hazmat laboratories.

 This includes me.
 All of the following is conditional on what _you_ want in life.